smartarch/ivis-core/README.md

 ### Installation on fresh CentOS 7 or Ubuntu 18.04 LTS (public website secured by SSL)

-This will setup a publicly accessible Mailtrain instance.
+This will setup a publicly accessible IVIS instance.
 Endpoints trusted and sandbox will provide both HTTP (on port 80) and HTTPS (on port 443).
 The HTTP ports just issue HTTP redirect to their HTTPS counterparts.
 The API endpoit will be available only via HTTPS.

 The script below will also acquire a valid certificate from [Let's Encrypt](https://letsencrypt.org/).
-If you are hosting Mailtrain on AWS or some other cloud provider, make sure that **before** running the installation script you allow inbound connection to ports 80 (HTTP) and 443 (HTTPS).
+If you are hosting IVIS on AWS or some other cloud provider, make sure that **before** running the installation script you allow inbound connection to ports 80 (HTTP) and 443 (HTTPS).

 **Note,** that this will automatically accept the Let's Encrypt's Terms of Service.